By Matt Ward

 Vegetation takes a hit

-The one really bright side of last week’s weather is that the cold-snap should provide a welcome reprieve from undesirable early season vegetation growth.
+The one really bright side of last week’s weather is that the cold-snap should provide a welcome reprieve from undesirable early season growth of pond weeds.

-Cold water temperatures have likely pushed the growing season back several weeks allowing for a thorough winter kill and forcing plants to grow again from seeds and roots.
+Cold water temperatures have likely pushed the growing season back several weeks allowing for a thorough winter kill and forcing pond weeds to grow again from seeds and roots.

 Note that marginal vegetation will likely have turned completely brown.
 But have faith.
 Most native vegetation is built to survive this kind of weather event and growth will return once temperatures warm.
 While browned-out growth can be removed for aesthetic purposes, know that removal will likely slow recovery.